-Staggering break times to reduce pressure on break rooms or places to eat and ensuring social distancing is maintained in staff break rooms.
+Otopo that Will addaily be necessar Staggering break times to reduce pressure on the staff break rooms or places to eat and ensuring social distancing is maintained in staff break rooms.
 Using safe outside areas for breaks.

-Creating additional space by using other parts of the worksite or building that have been freed up by remote working.
+Creating additional space by using other parts of the working area or building that have been freed up by remote working.
+Installing screens to protect workers serving customers at till points.
+Providing packaged meals or similar to avoid fully opening staff canteens.
+Reconfiguring seating and tables to optimise spacing and reduce face-to-face interactions.
+Encouraging workers to remain an site and when not possible, maintaining social distancing while off-site.

-Using protective screening for staff in receptions or similar areas.

-Providing packaged meals or similar to avoid opening staff canteens, where possible.

-Reconfiguring seating and tables to maintain spacing and reduce face-to-face interactions.

-Encouraging staff to stay on-site during working hours.
+Revised staff kitchen layout